 While families have enjoyed visiting the property for almost 90 years, it’s humble beginnings had a more laborious bent.
 In 1906, the property sat adjacent to the Hanna Brickyard whose craftsman produced bricks shipped by sea to Boston in support of the construction industry.

 In recent years, the shorefront house and chalet were added to the property.
-The tearoom, that for decades served visitors to the property along with travelers along Route 1, was moved from it’s roadside location to the shorefront to become the den and sun-room for the shorefront house.
+The tearoom, that for decades served visitors to the property as well as travelers along Route 1, was moved from it’s roadside location to the shorefront becoming the den/sun-room for the shorefront house.

-Five generations of our family have enjoyed the property through the years and we’re proud to say we’ll be the caretakers responsible for you and your families vacation memories for years to come.
-Come experience the simple beauty and unspoiled charm the region has to offer.
-Flanders Bay….. downeast revisited.
+Five generations of our family have enjoyed this property through the decades and we’re proud to say we’ll be the caretakers responsible for you and your families vacation memories for years to come.
+Come experience the simple beauty and unspoiled charm the region has to offer; Flanders Bay….. downeast revisited.